syaffers/fuzzyvis-draft/README.md

 However, this is not a trivial process.
 The [TensorFlow installation guide][4] has all the information you need to install TensorFlow on your platform.
 For the purposes of this tutorial, we will not go down the rabbit hole of installing GPU or CPU optimized TensorFlow.
-Instead, we will use a unoptimized version, which is actually good enough since we are not doing any model training, only prediction.
-To load pretrained models, we need `h5py` and we will need an extra library to load image files into a desireable format;
-and that is `imageio`.
+Instead, we will use an unoptimized version, which is actually good enough since we are not doing any model training, only prediction.
+To load pretrained models, we need the `h5py` package.
+Also we will need an extra package to load image files into `numpy` matrix format; and that is `imageio`.

-    Terminal window
+    # Terminal window
-    ===

     (fuzzvis) $ pip install tensorflow==1.3.0
     ... # some output messages